dacacioa/seqsl/README.md

 - **Automated Sending**: Streamlines and optimizes the process of sending electronic QSL cards.
 - **Automatic QRZ lookup**: Get the email automatically from QRZ.
-- **GMAIL Integration**: Uses GMAIL as the email service to send QSL cards.
-Compatibility with other SMTP services is planned for future updates.
+- **SMTP Integration**: Uses Gmail or another SMTP server to send emails.

 ## Requirements